process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 By default, tests use Chromium and Chromium is installed by Puppeteer when running `npm install`.

-To use Firefox instead, first install Firefox for Puppeteer, then configure Puppeteer to Firefox:
+To use Firefox instead, use a `PUPPETEER_PRODUCT` environment variable: first install Firefox for Puppeteer, then configure Puppeteer to use Firefox:
 - on Linux or macOS
 ```bash
 # install Firefox for Puppeteer